 Bullying is the use of aggression with the intention of hurting another person.
 Bullying results in pain and distress to the victim.
 This form of aggression can be physical, verbal or psychological, although not all aggression is necessarily bullying.
-Any behaviour which is repetitive and where the intention to hurt another person, or group of people and which involves an imbalance of power is bullying behaviour.
+Any behaviour which is repetitive and the intention is to hurt one person or group of people, which involves an imbalance of power is bullying behaviour.
 It can happen face-to-face or through cyberspace.